Genocide justification: Rwandan genocide

 The Rwandan genocide was justified by its perpetrators as a legitimate response to the military campaign of the Rwandan Patriotic Front, including by its mastermind, Théoneste Bagosora, who repeated these arguments at the trial which resulted in his conviction for genocide.
+Justification attempts include "shifting blame from the government to the RPF forces and an attempt to claim the acts were done in self-defense".